KeepyApp/Server/README.md

 # 🚀 Keepy - Server 🚀

 ### 📝 Overview
-The **Keepy - Server** repository is a core part of the **Keepy** system, responsible for processing audio data, managing communication between the client app, and handling event storage via Firebase.
-The server listens for unusual noises in kindergartens and triggers alerts when necessary.
+The **Keepy - Server** repository is a core part of the **Keepy** system, responsible for managing communication between the client app and handling event storage via Firebase.
+The server receives data from external systems that process audio data, manages notifications for the client, and stores event details, including metadata and audio files, in Firebase.

 ---